Ph.D. General Examination

 - at least 9 credits of supporting courses.

 Objective: The objective of the general examination is for the student to demonstrate the ability to create and communicate a conceptual framework, generate research questions and/or hypotheses of theoretical and managerial interest, and empirically address the research questions and/or hypotheses.
-The empirical work can include qualitative data, experiments, surveys, secondary data, simulations, or analytical model.
+The empirical work can include qualitative data, experiments, surveys, secondary data, simulations, or analytical models.
 This research can be a continuation of the qualifying paper, a seminar paper, or a new research project.
 The student is solely responsible for the writing of the general examination.

-GE Committee: The student must convene a GE Committee by May 15 of their second year in the program; the GE Committee may or may not be the same at the QP Committee.
-The GE Committee must be chaired by a research active tenured/tenure-track Marketing faculty member who is a member of the UConn graduate faculty.
-The student (having consulted with the chair) must obtain the participation of two additional graduate faculty (within or outside the department) as members of the committee.
+GE Committee: The student must convene a GE Committee by May 15 of their second year in the program; the GE Committee may or may not be the same as the QP Committee.
+The GE Committee must be chaired by a tenured/tenure-track Marketing faculty member who is a member of the UConn graduate faculty.
+The student (having consulted with the chair) must obtain the participation of at least two additional graduate faculty (within or outside the department) as members of the committee.

-GE Presentation: Acceptance of the GE manuscript by the GE Committee is a prerequisite for scheduling a formal presentation of the General Examination research (30 minute presentation with 15 minutes Q&A).
+GE Presentation: An “Accept” Decision of the GE Final Submission by the GE Committee is a prerequisite for scheduling a formal presentation of the General Examination research (30-minute presentation; 15 minutes Q&A).
 The presentation will be scheduled on the Marketing Department Student Presentation Day, no later than the first Wednesday of December.
 Consistent with university policy, a minimum of five faculty members, including the members of the Committee and the Marketing Ph.D.
-Coordinator must be present; one member of the Committee may be present electronically.
+Coordinator must be present; at most, one member of the Committee may be present electronically.

 GE Final Decision: The GE Decision of Pass or Fail is based on the GE Final Submission, GE Presentation, and Q&A responses.
-At the completion of the presentation, the GE Committee and external reviewers, be majority vote, determine the outcome (Pass or Fail); the decision is based on a majority vote.
+At the completion of the presentation, the members of the GE Committee vote (Pass or Fail); the decision is based on a majority vote.
 The Chair files the signed “Report on the General Examination for the Doctoral Degree.”